Gardening Club

 Houses

 Students are placed into four houses which underpin sport and other organisational activities at school.
-We endevour for siblings to be in the same house.
+We endevour to place siblings in the same house.

 The four houses are :